Employment After Graduation: What to Know When Applying for OPT

-OPT is the period when you can work legally in the United States after your graduation.
-After applying and being verified, a student can be granted up to 12 months of employment authorization.
+Optional Practical Training (OPT) is the period where international students can work legally in the United States after their graduation.
+After applying and being verified, a student can be granted up to 12 months of employment authorization (24 months available for those in STEM programs).
 You will remain under your F-1 visa during your OPT period.

 What are the Types of OPT?

 Pre-completion-Authorized to work before your graduation end date if Curricular Practical Training (CPT) is not an option.
 A student can work 20 hours or less part-time while school is in session and full-time when school is not in session.
 Pre-completion OPT is very rare, as most students use their CPT to work before they graduate.

 Post-completion– Authorized to work for 12 months after graduation.
 This is the most used type of OPT.
 Also, the term OPT listed in this article refers to post-completion OPT.

 - You have an active F-1 status in the U.S at your time of application.

 - You are enrolled in a full-time degree-seeking or qualifying certificate program for at least one academic year.
 In addition, your college, university, conservatory, or seminary must be Student and Exchange Visitor Program (SEVP)-certified.